I'm Capt. Treg Renoud and would like to welcome you to my website.

 Primarily bottom fishing grouper, snapper, mackerel, shark and other bottom species over and around reefs, ledges, bridges and wrecks.
 Some times i troll or free line live bait when pelagic species are available.
 Bottom fishing is fun for novices and experts alike.
 There are a large variety of species to catch ranging in size from 1 lb. to 350 lbs.
 Some want to drag you into a hole while others will take off on a dead run for the horizon.
 There is lots of action and we move to a new spot when the bite slows.

-Please refer to the Fish Species and Catch Photos buttons at the top of the page for more information.
+Please refer to the Fish Pics buttons at the top of the page for more information.

 While bottom fishing we use cut bait mostly consisting of threadfin herring, sardines, squid, and cut grunts.
 Occasionally live bait is used.

 What I Provide